Chronic lymphocytic leukemia is a form of cancer that starts in the white blood cells that become lymphocytes.

 According to the

-The 5-year relative survival rate for people with chronic lymphocytic leukemia is about
+The 5-year relative survival rate for people with CLL is

 However, increased lymphocytes also occur with other conditions, such as infections and inflammatory diseases.